Cameron Winklevoss: Facebook lawsuits

 In 2004, ConnectU filed a lawsuit against Facebook alleging that creator Mark Zuckerberg had broken an oral contract with them.
 The suit alleged that Zuckerberg had copied their idea and illegally used source code intended for the website he was hired to create.
-Facebook countersued in regards to Social Butterfly, a project put out by The Winklevoss Chang Group, an alleged partnership between ConnectU and i2hub, another campus service.
+Facebook countersued in regard to Social Butterfly, a project put out by The Winklevoss Chang Group, an alleged partnership between ConnectU and i2hub, another campus service.
 It named among the defendants ConnectU, Cameron Winklevoss, Tyler Winklevoss, Divya Narendra, Winston Williams, and Wayne Chang, founder of i2hub.
 A settlement agreement for both cases was reached in February 2008, reportedly valued at $65 million.
-However, in May 2010, it was reported that ConnectU is accusing Facebook of securities fraud on the value of the stock that was part of the settlement and wants to get the settlement undone.
+However, in May 2010, it was reported that ConnectU accused Facebook of securities fraud on the value of the stock that was part of the settlement and wanted to get the settlement undone.
 According to ConnectU's allegations, the value of the stock was worth $11 million instead of $45 million that Facebook presented at the time of settlement.
 This meant the settlement value, at the time, was $31 million, instead of the $65 million.
 On August 26, 2010, The New York Times reported that Facebook shares were trading at $76 per share in the secondary market, putting the total settlement value at close to $120 million.
-If the lawsuit to adjust the settlement to match the difference goes through, the value will quadruple to over $466 million.
+If the lawsuit to adjust the settlement to match the difference were to go through, the value would quadruple to over $466 million.
 According to Steven M. Davidoff, "Facebook never represented its valuation in this negotiation, and so there is no prior statement that the company needs to correct."
-Additionally, Cameron has publicly announced that he fully supports Facebook.
+Additionally, Cameron publicly announced that he fully supports Facebook.

 After defeat at the appellate court level, the Winklevoss twins decided to petition the Supreme Court of the United States to hear the case, but in June 2011 announced that they had changed their minds.

 Quinn Emanuel lawsuits

 One of ConnectU's law firms, Quinn Emanuel, inadvertently disclosed the confidential settlement amount in marketing material by printing "WON $65 million settlement against Facebook".
-Quinn Emanuel is seeking $13 million of the settlement.
+Quinn Emanuel sought $13 million of the settlement as its fee.
 ConnectU fired Quinn Emanuel and sued the law firm for malpractice.
 On August 25, 2010, an arbitration panel ruled that Quinn Emanuel "earned its full contingency fee".
 It also found that Quinn Emanuel committed no malpractice.